pierreblethon/Airbus_fuel_leak_detection/README.md

 Hello dear reader!
 This repository contains our work on fuel leak detection for our capstone project of our master in Big Data and Business Analytics.

-Our team was composed of Pierre Bléthon, Alexi Mathay, Diego Garate, Alice Seynaeve and Timothé Rigaudeau.
+Our team was composed of Pierre Blethon, Alexi Mathay, Diego Garate, Alice Seynaeve and Timothé Rigaudeau.

 Here you will find:
 - our code for cleaning and preprocessing of data + our unsupervised and statistical approaches